Conscientious objectors

 This is one of the EPIC resources which is a collection of reliable databases covering lots of different topics.
 It is put together especially for New Zealand school students and helps to answer questions like this.

-• Type the search words 'conscientious objectors' into the search box.
+• Enter the keywords 'conscientious objectors' into the search box.

 • Select the article called conscientious objector to understand the meaning and the history of CO's.